TeodorStS/TIc-Tac-Toe/README.md

 # Tic Tac Toe

-A tic tac toe game with an AI opponent built using minimax.
+A simple tic tac toe game with an AI opponent built using minimax.
 Started as a pure pygame project, then extended to have a Python Flask backend with a JavaScript frontend.

 ## How to run